-With this tutorial, you’ll learn how to connect both services and how to build a Shopify Data Studio report with ease.
+With this tutorial, you’ll learn how to connect both services and how to build a Shopify Looker Studio report with ease.

-How to add Shopify data to Google Data Studio
+How to add Shopify data to Looker Studio

 From the home screen, let’s start by creating an empty report.
 You can also pick one of the available templates, but it will be easier to demonstrate things step by step if we use a blank dashboard.

 To get one, click on the Blank Report box or hit the Report button from the Create dropdown menu.

 To make Shopify and Looker Studio work together, you need to connect them with a Shopify Looker Studio connector.
 This will allow for the data to be moved into Looker Studio automatically on a chosen schedule.
 As a result, you’ll always have fresh data at your disposal.

 Looker Studio features both the official Google Connectors built and maintained by Google in addition to hundreds of Partner Connectors.
 These are the 3rd party widgets that have been approved by Google but are offered by third parties.
 Here are the best Looker Studio connectors in our opinion.

 Looker Studio doesn’t have a native Shopify connector, so a third-party tool is the only option in this case.

 Among them, there are currently a couple of dozen solutions supporting data migration from Shopify.